bhits/document-validator/README.md

 ### Prerequisites

 This is a [Spring Boot](https://projects.spring.io/spring-boot) project.
 Since running the project within the Spring Boot embedded servlet container has conflicts with [Eclipse Modeling Framework (EMF)](http://www.eclipse.org/modeling/emf/), it requires a external servlet container to run it.
 [Apache Tomcat 8](http://tomcat.apache.org/) is the recommended application server to run this application.
-The expected default context path for this service in a development (single application server) environment are /document-validator.
+The expected default context path for this service in a development (single application server) environment is /document-validator.
 In Docker environment, use the same /document-validator context path.

 ### Deployment